ovh/docs/pages/public_cloud/public_cloud_databases/redis_01_capabilities/guide.en-gb.md

 #### License type

-Redis Community software prior version 7.4 is under the 3-Clause-BSD license, a liberal open-source license.
+Redis® open source software prior version 7.4 is under the 3-Clause-BSD license, a liberal open-source license.

-Redis Community software starting from version 7.4, Redis Stack and all Redis modules created by Redis Ltd. (e.g., RediSearch, RedisJSON, RedisGraph, RedisTimeSeries, and RedisBloom) are dual-licensed under the Redis Source Available License v2 (RSALv2) and SSPL.
+Redis® open source software starting from version 7.4, Redis Stack and all Redis modules created by Redis Ltd. (e.g., RediSearch, RedisJSON, RedisGraph, RedisTimeSeries, and RedisBloom) are dual-licensed under the Redis Source Available License v2 (RSALv2) and SSPL.
 The RSALv2 license model prohibits OVHcloud, and any other service provider, from offering these softwares and modules to third parties as a service.
 So **these softwares and modules are not available**.

 More information on <https://redis.com/legal/licenses/>.